MENU

 Free Word

-Sakura City is rich with history, and much of it comes from their warrior past, as Sakura was at one point a Jokamachi, meaning the sprawling town at the base of the area lord’s castle.
-Here you can still see the places where samurai warriors lived and trained.
-On the other side of Sakura’s history is a burgeoning art scene that began in the 1900’s.
-Come explore this cultural nook in Chiba with a model one-day trip we have planned for you!
+Sakura City is rich with history, and much of it comes from their warrior past, as Sakura was at one point a jokamachi, meaning the sprawling town at the base of the area lord’s castle.
+Here you can still see the places where samurai warriors lived and trained like at the Old Samurai Houses of Sakura and Hiyodori-zaka Slope old samurai road.
+Museum fans can also enjoy a visit to the National Museum of Japanese History and the Sakura City Museum of Art.
+Visitors will find that Sakura is conveniently located on the way to Narita Airport, accessible by both the JR and Keisei lines via JR Sakura Station and Keisei-Sakura Station.
+Come explore this cultural nook in Chiba and build your itinerary using our recommended locations below.

 Hiyodori-zaka Slope and Old Samurai Residences

-Hiyodori-zaka Slope, the “old samurai road” leads you through a lush, towering bamboo forest to some old samurai residences.
-Here you’ll find traditional houses where samurai families of the Sakura Clan lived.
+Hiyodori-zaka Slope, the “Old Samurai Road,” leads you through a lush towering bamboo forest toward three old samurai residences.
+Here you’ll find traditional houses where samurai families of the Sakura Clan once lived.
 Enter the houses and see where they cooked, slept, and carried out their activities of the day, and there is even armor and other artifacts on display for your enjoyment.
-Given the classic aesthetic of the whole area, you’ll often see people in kimonos or “hakama” (male-style kimonos samurai wore) taking photos as if they lived in this period.

 More information on the Hiyodori-zaka Slope and Old Samurai Residences here: https://www.visitchiba.jp/things/hiyodori-zaka-and-old-samurai-residences/